granantuin/airport_ml/README.md

 ### Notebooks

+There are two kinds of files.
+Files to train and save algorithms for each meteorological variable and files associated to LLM in orther to forecast the whole METAR report.

+In first case:
 The models are trained using Jupyter notebooks located in the respective airport directories (e.g., LEST/notebooks/).
 Each notebook is specific to an airport and contains the steps for training and evaluating machine learning models.
 The files are named using the format meteorological_variable_code_ICAO_code.
-Sometimes, the files also include a forecast range, such as d0, d1, etc., indicating the scope of the algorithm trained (e.g., d0 for immediate forecasts, d1 for forecasts one day ahead).
+Sometimes, the files also include a forecast range, such as d0, d1, etc., indicating the scope of the algorithm trained (e.g., d0 for forecast from H00 to H24, d1 for forecasts one day ahead, from H24 to H48).

 Variable code list